Concrete Scanning Service Across The Nation

 - Save time.
 Know exactly where to cut or drill to avoid a hazard and delays.

-Concrete Scanning with GPR – How it works:
+Scan Concrete and Detect Rebar with GPR – How it works:

 In the GPR scanning process, radio waves are directed into the concrete using a transmitting antenna at a certain frequency.
 Since radio waves are a form of electromagnetic energy, this energy bounces off of buried objects such as rebar, post tension cables, pipes and conduits and are then captured by a receiver in the same antenna.